ufal/npfl129/exam/questions.md

 1. Describe the skip-gram model trained using negative sampling.
 What is it used for?
 What are the input and output of the algorithm?
 [10]

-1. How would you train a part-of-speech tagger (i.e., you want to assign each word to its part of speech) if you could only use pre-trained word embeddings and MLP classifier?
+1. How would you train a part-of-speech tagger (i.e., you want to assign each word to its part of speech) if you could only use labeled data, pre-trained word embeddings and MLP classifier?
 [5]

 #### Questions@:, Lecture 7 Questions